WBelucky/atcoder-utils/README.md

 ## Usage
-You can fetch the sample-case and its answer from 'atcoder.jp' through terminal.
+You can fetch the sample-case and its answer from 'atcoder.jp' through terminal, and you can test your code!

 ```
 # (You need npm and ts-node)